nxshock/colorcrop/README.md

 # colorcrop

-Go library for cropping images by removing borders with specified color.
+A Go library for cropping images by removing borders with specified color.

 ## Installation